GRAVEL TRAVEL PORTUGAL

 A charming, family-run hotel set among the villas of Porto de Mós, good balance of quality and price.
 It gas a more traditional and "classic" Portuguese atmosphere than some of the modern boutique options.

-The hotel is located about 1.5 km to 2 km from the historic center, in a quiet residential neighbourhood on a plateau.
+The hotel is located about 2 km from the historic center, in a quiet residential neighbourhood on a plateau.
 While the ride into the historic center is a downhill stroll, the return trip is a constant uphill climb.

 Unlike many apartment-style stays, this hotel has a full-service restaurant with a fireplace, serving traditional Algarvean meals like garlic shrimp or lamb.